stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 that the huge books bore.
 The dark granite masonry was of a monstrous megalithic type, with lines of convex-topped blocks fitting the concave-bottomed courses which rested upon them.
-There were no chairs, but the tops of the vast pedestals were littered with books, papers, and what seemed to be writing materials&mdash;oddly figured jars of a purplish metal, and rods with stained tips.
+There were no chairs, but the tops of the vast pedestals were littered with books, papers, and what seemed to be writing materials--oddly figured jars of a purplish metal, and rods with stained tips.
 Tall as the pedestals were, I seemed at times able to view them from above.
 On some of them were great globes of luminous crystal serving as lamps, and inexplicable machines formed of vitreous tubes and metal rods.
 The windows were glazed, and latticed with stout-looking bars.